jynx-dao/blockchain/README.md

 * `Java 11`
 * `Maven 3.6`

+Before you can build this project, you need to checkout the [Ethereum smart contracts](https://github.com/jynx-dao/ethereum-contracts) that it is dependent upon.
+Once you have done so, you can build the latest Java clases from the smart contracts using [this script](https://github.com/jynx-dao/blockchain/blob/main/scripts/gen-contracts.sh).

 Then you can install the dependencies and build the target JAR file with the command below:

 * `mvn clean install -DskipTests`